eshitakundu/eshitakundu/README.md

 # Hi, I'm Eshita Kundu 👋

 ## 👩‍💻 About Me
 I am a 3rd year B.Tech CSE core student with a strong interest in data analytics and business intelligence.
-As an aspiring Business Intelligence Analyst, I am passionate about transforming data into actionable insights.
+As an aspiring Business Intelligence Analyst.
 My goal is to leverage my technical skills to help organizations make informed decisions and drive business growth.

 ## 🛠️ Skills
 - **Databases**: MySQL, Oracle